timacdonald/json-api/README.md

 # Getting started

 The `JsonApiResource` class provided by this package is a specialisation of Laravel's `JsonResource` class.
-All the public facing APIs are still there and from an outside perspective, such as in your controller, you interact with `JsonApiResource` classes as you would with the base `JsonResource` class.
+All the public facing APIs are still there and from an outside perspective.
+In a controller, for example, you interact with `JsonApiResource` classes as you would with the base `JsonResource` class.

 ```php
 <?php